learn-co-curriculum/youGiveLoveABadName/README.md

 Note how Bon Jovi "bounces" when the button is tapped -- the image first shrinks, then expands outward (slightly past its final size), then comes to a rest at a height that fills the screen.
 When the image shrinks, it goes through the same process in reverse.
 This sort of multi-step animation is perfect for the keyframe animation methods in UIKit.
 Have fun!

-<a href='https://learn.co/lessons/youGiveLoveABadName' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/youGiveLoveABadName' title='You Give Love A Bad Name'>You Give Love A Bad Name</a> on Learn.co and start learning to code for free.</p>